raquelaoki/M3E2/Readme.md

 ## Running Experiments

-1. Check [here](ComputeCanada.md) for instructions on how to use a cluster to run and submit all the experiments;
 2. To run locally or on Colab, please check TODO.

 ## Intructions:
-1. IF using CEVAE as baseline, the current implementation only supports
+1. If using CEVAE as baseline, the current implementation only supports CPU usage.

-## TODO:
+## References

-3. Add small unit test
-4. Add unit test
+[1] Aoki, Raquel, Yizhou Chen, and Martin Ester.
+"M3E2: Multi-gate Mixture-of-experts for Multi-treatment Effect Estimation." arXiv preprint arXiv:2112.07574 (2021). [link](https://arxiv.org/abs/2112.07574)